jeffbr13/conway.hs/README.md

 Otherwise you can define your own boards, and use them!

 How it Works
 ------------

-We'll ignore '¡EL MONSTER GRAPHICS ENGINE!' for now, since, it's somewhat ah.. incomplete, shall we say?
+We'll ignore `¡EL MONSTER GRAPHICS ENGINE!` in the source code for now, since, it's somewhat ah.. incomplete, shall we say?

-No, all the magic happens in the `iterateBoard` function!
-When it gets a non-empty board, it generates a list of all the cells in that board which could change in the next turn.
-And for each of those cells, it counts up how many of its neighbours are alive right now.
+No, no, the magic all happens in the `iterateBoard` function!
+When you feed it a non-empty board, it gleefully generates a list of all the cells in that board which could change in the next turn.

-By Conway's rules of life:
+For each of those cells, it counts up how many of its neighbours are alive right now, and applies Conway's rules of life, in the `iterateCell` function:

 * If a living cell has less than 2 neighbours, it dies of loneliness (cue: 'Awwww's!)